setupwitch/PizzaTowerModern/README.md

   (OPTIONAL) Disable `Real-time protection` in Windows Security, since this is going to copy a large amount of files it is heavily recommended.

-  1. Download the 0.8.2.0 release build for [UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool/releases/tag/0.8.2.0).
+  1. Download the bleeding-edge release build for [UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool/releases/tag/bleeding-edge).

   2. Open the data.win file for Pizza Tower.